-St. John’s Medical College MBBS 2015 Admission is done on the basis of entrance exam held each year.
+St. John’s Medical College MBBS 2016 Admission will be done on the basis of entrance exam.
 One of the most sought after medical colleges in India, a large number of candidates appear for the St. John’s exam for UG-medical admissions.
-Approximately 60 seats are available for the MBBS course.
+150 seats are available for the MBBS course.
 The college is affiliated to Rajiv Gandhi University of Health Sciences, Bangalore.
-Get here complete details of St. John’s Medical College MBBS 2015 Admission such as application form filling, admit cards, results.
+Get here complete details of St. John’s Medical College MBBS 2016 Admission such as application form filling, admit cards, results.

 St. John’s Medical College MBBS Admission Eligibility

 A candidate seeking admission to first MBBS course:

 - Shall have passed two year Pre-University examination conducted by Department of Pre-University Education, Karnataka State, with English as one of the subjects and Physics, Chemistry and Biology as optional subjects.
 The candidate shall have passed subjects of English, Physics,

 Chemistry and Biology individually also.
 OR/

 - Shall have passed any other examination conducted by Boards/Councils/Intermediate examination established by State Governments / Central Government and recognised as equivalent to two year Pre University examination by the Rajiv Gandhi University of Health Sciences / Association of Indian Universities (AIU), with English as one of the subjects and Physics, Chemistry and Biology as optional subjects and the candidate shall have passed subjects of English, Physics, Chemistry and Biology individually.
 OR